qaixer057/Melanoma-Segmentation/README.md

 Code was used by @waleedabdullah.
 Which I modified as per my requirements.

 P.S: There is a little bit probelm in the infrence code.
 While annotating my images I unconciously named my lesions "gun" instead of "melanoma" and "non-melanoma" which are two of my classes in this project.
 (Actually I was working with my guns classifier so I used much of the code from that file. ;)

+As I am currently working on this research project so as soon as I complete it I will share all the details i.e. report, research paper and related material.